PawseySC/docker-resbaz19/_episodes/03-sharing-files.md

 > ```
 > {: .bash}
 >
-> We need to prepare the zebrafish database with `makeblastdb` for the search, using the following command:
+> We need to prepare the zebrafish database with `makeblastdb` for the search, using the following command through a container:
 >
 > ```
 > $ makeblastdb -in zebrafish.1.protein.faa -dbtype prot
 > ```
 > {: .bash}
 >
-> To run it through the container, you will need to mount the current directory to be able to read inputs and write outputs to the host.
+> To run it via Docker, you will need to mount the current directory to be able to read inputs and write outputs on the host.
+>
 > Hint: the default directory in this BLAST image is `/data`, which can then be used as a convenient mount directory.
 >
 > > ## Solution ##
 > >
 > > ```
-> > $ docker run -v `pwd`:/data/ biocontainers/blast:v2.2.31_cv2 makeblastdb -in zebrafish.1.protein.faa -dbtype prot
+> > $ docker run -v `pwd`:/data biocontainers/blast:v2.2.31_cv2 makeblastdb -in zebrafish.1.protein.faa -dbtype prot
 > > ```
 > > {: .bash}
 > {: .solution}